 This gives you the chance to mow underneath or throw on a few seeds depending on how the lawn looks.

-You can also get yourself a Wheels kit to move your heavier Thunder or Thunder Pro even more easily than a conventional trampoline!
+You can also get yourself a Wheels kit to move your heavier Thunder or Thunder Pro with ease.

-Alternatively, when assembling, place your trampoline on synthetic grass or even soft bark.
+Alternatively, another way to avoid potential grass damage is during trampoline assembly, place your it on synthetic grass or even soft bark.

 Like most play equipment for outdoors, it's important that your trampoline be set up on a forgiving surface, but this doesn’t with a few adjustments you can ensure your lawn stays healthy and green.